Mdasfak143/data-analysis-project-/README.md

 - Focus marketing efforts on **Amazon**, **Flipkart**, and **Myntra** as these channels are the highest sales contributors.
 - Utilize **ads, offers, and coupons** targeted towards this specific customer segment.

-By refining marketing strategies and offering promotions targeted at the right customer demographic, **Apna Bazar** can achieve sustained growth and improved sales in the upcoming year.
+By refining marketing strategies and offering promotions targeted at the right customer demographic, **Apna Bazar** can achieve sustained growth and improved sales in the upcoming year.[sales analysis project excel MADE BY ASFAK.xlsx](https://github.com/user-attachments/files/18320182/sales.analysis.project.excel.MADE.BY.ASFAK.xlsx)